TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 146/Psalms 146.9.md

 ---

-Jehovah preserveth the sojourners; He upholdeth the fatherless and widow; But the way of the wicked he turneth upside down.
+Yahweh preserves the foreigners.
+He upholds the fatherless and widow, but the way of the wicked he turns upside down.